usmanasif/sharetribe-v5.7.1/ISSUE_TEMPLATE.md

+_Please add only one problem per Issue.
+If you are facing multiple problems, add multiple Issues._

 ##### Sharetribe Version:

 _Share the git commit hash of the version of Sharetribe that you are using.
 You can find it by running `git rev-parse HEAD` in your Sharetribe directory._